Privacy policy

 How we process personal data

-Who will see your personal data?
+Who has access to your personal data?

-How we take care of your personal data
+How we look after your personal data

 Your rights under the Personal Data Act